rackerlabs/technical-blog/content/blog/2020/2020-12-02-how-to-promote-business-growth-with-application-modernization/index.md

 ### Understanding your application architecture

 First and foremost is understanding your application architecture.
-This not only means thinking about which AWS services to deploy your application against, but also thinking through how to manage availability, scalability, performance, and cost.
+This not only means thinking about which Amazon Web Services&reg; (AWS) services to deploy your application against, but also thinking through how to manage availability, scalability, performance, and cost.
 Thankfully, AWS has a set of best practices and example templates to consult.
 Rather than starting from square one, there are guidelines to help make your architecture run efficiently.